5T33Z0/Clover-Crate/Graphics/README.md

 ## ig-platform-id
 This parameter is required to configure on-board graphics, aka "Intel HD Graphics xxxx".
 Select the corresponding framebuffer from the `ig-platform-id` dropdown menu in Clover Configurator.

+**NOTES**

-**NOTE**: For 10th Gen Intel Core CPUs and newer, it's recommended to configure the frambuffer using the `Devices/Properties` section instead, entering the correct `ig-platform-id` amongst additional parameters to configure connectors, amount of VRam, etc.
+- For 10th Gen Intel Core CPUs and newer, it's recommended to configure the frambuffer using the `Devices/Properties` section instead, entering the correct `ig-platform-id` amongst additional parameters to configure connectors, amount of VRam, etc.
+- When Clover detects an Intel iGPU, it automatically enables Intel Injection if the Graphics section doesn't exist in the `config.plist`.
+To bypass this, you can explicitly disable injection by clicking the "Inject Intel" button once to check it, and once to uncheck it in Clover Configurator

 ## VRAM
 The amount of video memory in MB.
 In fact, it is detected automatically, but you can adjust it manually.
 But in reality, I cannot remember a single case where this parameter has helped anyone in any way other than for mobile Radeon cards: if you set `LoadVBios=true` the correct amount of memory will be displayed.